 Video of the Day

 Mobile homes are generally not secured to a traditional foundation or the ground and can be severely damaged or destroyed by hurricane-force winds.

-Sometimes referred to as a manufactured home, a mobile home has construction that is regulated under the United States Code.
-Construction of mobile homes is totally different from that of traditional "stick-built" houses.
-A steel frame upon which a floor is attached is the first element of construction.
-After that, walls of varying thickness are erected, and then the roof.
+Mobile homes were manufactured prior to June 15, 1976.
+Construction of mobile homes was totally different from that of traditional "stick-built" houses and modern manufactured homes.
+A steel frame upon which a subfloor was attached was the first element of construction.
+After that, walls of varying thickness were erected, and then the roof.

 By their nature, mobile homes are less able than traditional homes to withstand the effects of hurricane winds, with Category One wind speeds beginning at 74 mph.
 A mobile home's long, broad sides act as sails, catching the wind and then sometimes flexing greatly in response.
-This can quickly damage a mobile home unless it's properly stabilized and strengthened according to standard.
+This can quickly damage a mobile home unless it's properly stabilized and strengthened according to current building codes.

 The strongest hurricanes, with Category Five winds exceeding 154 mph, will quickly destroy most mobile homes, regardless of any safety improvements.
 In addition, surrounding trees and other structures, such as carports and neighboring buildings, can damage even a well-secured mobile home when the hurricane-force winds hit the community.